Sydney-Informatics-Hub/xnat-uploader/README.md

 * `{Directory}` matches `Chest CT` and sets the value `Directory` to "Chest CT"
 * `{filename}.dcm` matches `scan0000.dcm` and sets the value `filename` to "0001"

-The XNAT heirarchy values are then built according to the rules in the "Mapping" section:
+The XNAT hierarchy values are then built according to the rules in the "Mapping" section:

 * `Subject` is set to the value stored in `ID`: **0001**